-Our secret of Secret Harbour was that although many of the scenes there are set at night we only ever filmed them during the day.
-This was achieved by using the technique of Day-Night, or Day-for-Night filming, the use of filters over the camera lens so that we could film a scene that would come across as being set at night time even though it was shot in broad daylight.
+Our secret of Secret Harbour was that although many of the scenes in Arthur Ransome’s story arfe set there at night, back in 1973 we only ever filmed them during the day.
+This was achieved by using the technique of Day-Night, or Day-for-Night filming, the use of filters over the camera lens so that we could film a scene that would come across as being dark even though it was shot in broad daylight.
 This had obvious advantages.
 Filming at night is amazing, but very tiring.
 It demands considerable lighting set ups, which would have been impossible on Peel Island as they could not get a generator out there.
-It wouldn’t have begun to get dark until very late on 1st June in the Lake District where mid-summer nights are short.
-Children are only permitted to work certain hours and need to be given rest days afterwards, so filming outside at night just wasn’t feasible.
+The sun wouldn’t have set until very late on 1st June in the Lake District where mid-summer nights are short.
+Children are only permitted to work certain hours and need to be given rest days afterwards, so filming exteriors at night just wasn’t feasible.
 And yet, much of Swallows and Amazons, including the most dramatic of scenes, is set at night.